Skip to main content

 mv (Materialized Views)

-Manage materialized views -- precomputed aggregations that accelerate repeated queries by 100-400x.
+Manage materialized views -- precomputed aggregations that accelerate repeated queries.

 lynxdb mv <subcommand>